-Our autistic senses are tuned to pick up things, notice things, that others do not, as Rhi@OutFoxgloved wonderfully describes in this post ‘The day my autism saved my daughters life.’
-Our always-on, delicate antennae are tuned into everything, so of course we can experience overload in NT environments, and fail to pick up things that seem obvious to NTs.
-We usually realise too late what someone meant when they were talking, as exact words and actions now sifted and processed, come back to us.
-In NT environments we can consequently be seen as slow, or uninterested, and underestimated.
+Autistic senses are tuned to pick up things, notice things, that others do not, as Rhi@OutFoxgloved wonderfully describes in this post ‘The day my autism saved my daughters life.’
+Delicate antennae that are tuned into everything can result in overload and not picking up on things that might seem obvious to neurotypical people — like realising…… Continue reading diversity and a piece of white plastic